jayunit100/tanzu-install-annotated/docs/z9-win.md

 our machines aren't healthy:

 ```
+nodeStartupTimeout: 120m ### <-- important THIS is what will cause CAPI to otherwise, every 20 minutes rebuild your node!
+...
   unhealthyConditions:
   - status: Unknown
     timeout: 20m0s <-- make a long time before things are determined as unhealthy